 Use social media well and it could help you find a job.
 Find out how to make the most of your social media presence.

 - Be aware, potential employers may look at your profile before they offer you a job.
-It’s best to take a look at your own profile and remove any posts and photos that aren’t appropriate
+So, look at your own profile and remove any posts and photos that are not appropriate

 - You may want to look at your privacy settings and set them to high or set up a separate professional Facebook account for job searching

 Twitter can be a good way to find out about opportunities: